lighttroupe/drawphone-canvas/README.md

 - More pen options
 - Support drawing within (pen radius) pixels of the canvas

-Pull requests welcome and will make it to the website!

 How To Play
 -----------

 1. Clone this repository
 2. Open canvas.html in a browser

+Pull requests are welcome and will make it to the website!